shawnrivers/nogizaka-lib/README.md

 Below the artwork is the type and the CDs of this song, along with the information about creators like songwriters and MV directors.

 A list of cards of members who perform this song will also be displayed here.
-By tapping on any card, it will lead you to the corresponding **Member Page**.
+By tapping/clicking on any card, it will lead you to the corresponding **Member Page**.

 ### Member List Page

 <img src="https://user-images.githubusercontent.com/23146992/58145371-c8583380-7c8c-11e9-9606-306d065122e0.png" alt="Member List Page 1" width="400" /> <img src="https://user-images.githubusercontent.com/23146992/58145372-cb532400-7c8c-11e9-89dc-f8556e042489.png" alt="Member List Page 2" width="400" />

 **Member List Page** shows a grid of member cards (1st. gen to 4th. gen, graduated).
-By tapping on any member card, it will navigate to the corresponding **Member page**.
+By tapping/clicking on any member card, it will navigate to the corresponding **Member page**.

 ### Member Page